-Nancy Sieh joined the CHICO board of directors in 2014, after retiring from the practice of law.
+Nancy Sieh, Secretary, joined the CHICO board of directors in 2014, after retiring from the practice of law.
 She served as Deputy District Attorney in Ventura, then in Santa Barbara County as Assistant District Attorney .
 She specialized in crimes against vulnerable victims, including spousal abuse, sexual assault and child abuse.
 Upon retiring, Nancy chose to return to her roots.
 From a musical Italian family, she was introduced to opera and classical music in the home early in life and saw the joy it can bring.
 Tales from the great operas were her bedtime stories.
 Nancy heartily recommends that others join the CHICO family and enjoy a role in producing more concerts of all kinds.
 Nancy is grateful to her husband and family for their unflagging support.

 Steve Perren came to Opera later in life…a lot later!
 He started as a tenor; he is now a baritone with bass aspirations.
 Singing chorus in Boheme’s street scene with OSB was transporting; how about the Triumphant March from Aida?
 Brindisi from Traviata?
 The passion and power of this music lifts the soul.
 P.S.
 He still loves Broadway.
 He is not, however quitting his day job.
 Thank you Linda for being the heart and voice of Ventura music.
-Thank you KuanFen and CICO for bringing the joy of great music to our community.
+Thank you KuanFen and CHICO for bringing the joy of great music to our community.

 Miriam Arichea played the inaugural CHICO concert in 2004, and has been privileged to be part of this organization – both as a piano soloist and as a board member – since that time.
-Miriam also performs regularly with the Ventura College Symphony, the Singer Chamber Trio, and various other instrumentalists and vocalists.
-A lawyer by training, Miriam handles criminal appeals with the California Appellate Project.
-Miriam also works at Ventura High School as instructor/coach for their mock trial and academic decathlon teams.
-Miriam and her husband Jeff Bracket have three adult children, Josh, Arielle, and Daniel.
+Miriam has also performed with the Ventura College Symphony, the Singer Chamber Trio, and numerous other instrumentalists and vocalists.
+In addition, Miriam has served as youth music director for Rubicon Theatre Company, and most notably founded and directed the Rubicon Harmonix, the elite singing troupe who also appeared with CHICO in 2016 and 2017.

 During her undergraduate years at UC Riverside, Karen Nelson played with the Riverside Symphony and Redlands Bowl Orchestra.
 After moving to Ventura, she played with the Ventura County Symphony and Santa Barbara Civic Light Opera.
 She has played with CHICO since its inception, and feels fortunate to have this wonderful group in our community.
 Karen earned a Masters degree in Education from UCSB in 1990.
 She taught for forty years in elementary and middle schools, serving bilingual students and students with learning challenges.